ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Tools/CmdLine-Tools/ReadMe from Keripo.txt

   respective links below.

 Usage:
-- Since all the command-line tools are placed in "/usr/bin", they are accessible to the shell and terminal.
+- Since the "Bin" has been added to $PATH, all binaries are accessible to the shell and terminal.
   Thus they can be used in shell scripts or via the terminal module.
 - The CmdLine-Tools launch module adds file handlers for usage of the archiving tools; hold the centre/ select button on an item in the file browser to